Now that pandemic concerns seem to be subsiding a bit, what’s stopping you from taking a vacation? Time? Work? Family obligations? Maybe money?

-Although the U.S. Bureau of Labor Statistics called paid leave “the most prevalent employee benefit” with 92 percent of full-time workers receiving access to paid vacation time, a recent study found 52 percent of Americans end their work year with unused time off.
-1,2
+Although the U.S. Bureau of Labor Statistics called paid leave “the most prevalent employee benefit” with 92 percent of full-time workers receiving access to paid vacation time.
+But a major portion of American workers don’t use all their vacation time.
+And a recent study found that since the onset of the pandemic, 62 percent of Americans canceled or postponed vacations altogether.

 Let’s break down America’s favorite ways to unwind and see what a little financial planning can do to keep costs low and vacation time rolling.

 When people try to cram a vacation’s worth of fun into a 48- or 72-hour window, even a brief escape can easily turn into a no-holds-barred spending spree.
 Before ducking out of town, create an itinerary that doubles as a budget.
 (Related: How to make a budget)

 Divide each full day into three sections: morning, afternoon, and nighttime.
 Then, as you plan, cross off at least one of these sections for each day.
 That way, you’re not only investing in activities, but also in downtime.
 You can’t spend if you’re too busy napping on the beach.

 By taking your adventure on the open road, you’ve already made a pretty cost-effective choice.
 Depending on how many miles you log, your car’s fuel economy, and gas prices, driving can be far cheaper than paying for a family of four to fly.
 Keep in mind, however, that what you save in airfare you may lose in hotel costs.
 To keep expenses under control, consider a destination that you can drive to in a single day.
 Or, arrange to pit-stop at a friend or family members' house en route to your destination.
 Depending on the length of your road trip, renting an RV may actually be the best way to cover two vacation expenditures in one investment.

 Air travel might be a modern marvel, but even domestic flights may seem too expensive for the cost-conscious consumer to consider when vacationing.